aletts54/DATA_ENGINEERING_ETL/README.md

 **Instalation and running**

-Load and run the ARM docker image attached on my email and execute
+Load and run the ARM docker image attached on my email and execute.

 Loads the Docker Image.